dbpedia/extraction-framework/.github/ISSUE_TEMPLATE/software-build.md

  - **Maven version** (mvn --version):

 # Error description
-> Please describe the problem.
+> Please state the nature of your technical emergency.

 # Log
 > Which command did you use (e.g., mvn install)?
+> In which folder?
 ```

 ```